fwojcik/smhasher3/README.md

 verification codes does not exercise even all of the low 32 seed bits, I expect that the algorithm will change in the near-ish future.

+A stand-alone vanilla C99 program for computing hash verification codes outside of SMHasher3 is in `misc/hashverify.c`.

 VCodes
 ------